My middle son’s teacher called me one recent afternoon.

 I had mentioned that to my pastor just the day before.
 She told me our Christian faith doesn’t believe that.
 But I couldn’t help thinking that this belief began way before Jesus’ time.

-I told the vet, “I don’t want you to do anything heroic; I don’t want him to live an undignified life.”
+Sobbing and trying to catch my breath, I choked out, “I don’t want you to do anything heroic; I don’t want him to live an undignified life.”

 She explained what would happen when they removed the oxygen.
 Because he was already in a coma, he would slip away peacefully.
 Then she suggested I give a call back when I had collected myself in order to make final arrangements.